Inspired by Rahul Gandhi’s speech Goa Congress chief resigns

 Naik said he was turning 72 and wanted the young to now lead the party.

-"I only want to suggest that somebody who has put in at least 10 years in the party and has love and commitment for the party should be given a chance to come forward and lead the party in the country," he said.
+"I only want to suggest that somebody who has put in at least 10 years in the party and his love and commitment for the party should be given a chance to come forward and lead the party in the country," he said.

 OneIndia News